THE 2020-2021 CCBPA BOARD MEMBERS

 Reba’s main passion, however, is caring for the homeless through the Cold Weather Care Program and the HOPE Resource Center in Adams 14, which she founded.

 Reba’s awards for her humanitarian service to Commerce City and Adams County include the Commerce City Historical Society Jean Klein Award, Rotarian of the Year, the Adams County Community Development Non-Profit Innovation Award for the HOPE Resource Center, ACHS ROTC Eagle, the Commerce City Business and Professional Association’s Citizen of the Year, the Commerce City Senior Citizen’s Triple C Award, Exempla Good Samaritan Hospital’s Good Samaritan of the Year, E-470’s Driving Force Award, the Army Commander’s Award for Public Service, the Peace Medal from Chernobyl, Russia and many others.
-Her political career is lengthy.
-Of note, she successfully petitioned the Army, Congress and the EPA for the 917 acres of the Rocky Mountain Arsenal where the Civic Center, Rapid’s Stadium and the new Adams City High School now sit.
+She successfully petitioned the Army, Congress and the EPA for the 917 acres of the Rocky Mountain Arsenal where the Civic Center, Rapid’s Stadium and the new Adams City High School now sit.
 She authored the petition for the preservation of the name of Adams City High School and the HOPE Resource Center for Adams 14.